 “Examine each question in terms of what is ethically and aesthetically right, as well as what is economically expedient.
 A thing is right when it tends to preserve the integrity, stability, and beauty of the biotic community.
 It is wrong when it tends otherwise.” - Aldo Leopold

 The demonstration of the ordinance here is intended solely for educational purposes.
-This is not an official document.
-Through this review, the intent is to assist the reader in understanding existing city code as well as presenting different concepts and other ordinances for thought.
-Comments and discussions presented in these pages in no way represent the official position of the City of Dallas or of the opinion of any city staff.
-These are general statements and presentations to provide objective public background into the current ordinance and to demonstrate some opinions made by various parties since 2006.
-It also presents on several pages documents and supportive web sites to assist the reader in understanding concepts and elements of existing code and other proposals.
-Again, this site does not reflect the official position of the Chief Arborist, the City of Dallas Building Official, or of the arborist office.
+This is not an official city website.
+Through this review of ordinances, the intent is to assist the reader in understanding existing city code as well as to present different concepts and processes.
+Comments and discussions, or the manner of display of the city ordinance presented in these pages, in no way represent the official position of the City of Dallas or of the opinion of the director, the building official, or the City of Dallas.

 Article X Chapter 51A of the Dallas Development Code

 This is the landscape and tree ordinance with minor amendments from 1994 to July 1, 2018.